bolinocroustibat/vj/README.md

 - `/videos/`: Returns a random YouTube ID
 - `/videos/{theme_name}`: Returns a random YouTube ID for the given theme
-- `/videos/docs`: Swagger documentatino and version
+- `/docs`: Swagger documentation and version

 ## Admin